How to run GenRocket Scenarios via Jenkins

 - If you have not already done so, log into the GenRocket Web Platform.

-- Enter a Name and Description (optional) for the new server.
+- Enter a unique Name, a Description (optional), and an Email ID (optional) for the new server.

 - Click Save to finish adding the server to the GenRocket Web Platform.